-Applications for the 2023 Accelerated Pathways Program will open in November 2022.
-It will be made available online in Term 4, 2022.
+Applications for the 2024 Accelerated Pathways Program will open on 1 November 2023.

 Studying in the University of Canberra Accelerated Pathways Program will complement your ACT Year 11 and 12 College studies and give you access to the library, computer systems and modern learning and research facilities at UC.